Cup-and-Ring Stone: OS Grid Reference – SE 20772 44181

 - Carving no. 396 (Boughey & Vickerman)

-Get onto the Chevin itself, a few yards north of the main path on the east-facing side.
-You’ll find it.
+From the Chevin hotel, walk onto the Chevin itself, turning left and walk about 350 yards east, past the small copse of trees.
+Just north of the main path before the land slopes down you’ll find it.
 It’s carved on an earthfast rock about 6ft long.

 Archaeology & History

 This is an excellent carving if you’re into cup-and-rings!
 Eric Cowling (1940) first described the stone* in an article for the Yorkshire Archaeology Society.
 Although somewhat faded, when the stone’s wet and the sun’s low on the horizon, you can make out more rings than just the three which Boughey & Vickerman (2003) counted in their survey.